UAW vs. Big Three: Where things stand as strike deadline looms

 Ford (F) was the first to submit a proposal to the UAW in the most recent round of talks.
 The automaker, which has the most UAW workers on its payrolls at 57,000, has said it is committed to US manufacturing and its “partnership” with the UAW.

-Ford received a counter offer from the UAW after its initial proposal, and offered a counter to that.
+Ford received a counteroffer from the UAW after its initial proposal, and offered a counter to that.
 According to UAW president Shawn Fain, Ford upped its wage increase from 9% to 10%.
 Ford had offered 6% in lump sum payments as well, but Fain did not say whether these terms changed.

-In addition to the same $5,500 ratification bonus GM was offering to most workers, Ford also apparently took a year off its 6-year progression plan for workers to achieve the max wage, going down to 5 years.
+In addition to the same $5,500 ratification bonus GM was offering to most workers, Ford also apparently took a year off its six-year progression plan for workers to achieve the max wage, going down to five years.

-Fain did not disclose whether Ford had changed its stance on COLA ($12,000 in cost of living “bonuses” over the life of the contract, including $6,000 in the first year.
-(Fain called that offer “deficient.”)
+Fain did not disclose whether Ford had changed its stance on COLA ($12,000 in cost-of-living “bonuses” over the life of the contract, including $6,000 in the first year, which Fain had called “deficient.”)
 Ford also said it was increasing starting pay of temp workers to $20/hr, an increase of 20%.

 What’s next?